Holy War (BYU–Utah): Rivalry components

 Several components make the Holy War particularly fierce.
 The U of U and BYU are two of the biggest colleges in the state of Utah.
 As the name of the rivalry implies, religion is a large component of the rivalry.
-The U of U has a large LDS student population and BYU is owned by the LDS Church and has an almost entirely LDS student population.
+The U of U has a large Latter-day Saint student population and BYU is owned by the LDS Church, with its student population being almost entirely church members.
 The long length of rivalry is also a major element.

 Disputed origin

 The two schools disagree on when the first game in the series was played.
 Utah claims the first game was played in 1896 against Brigham Young Academy (BYA).
 BYU's athletic website shows their schedule dating back to 1922, but no earlier.
 The six games played from 1896 to 1898 ended with a 3–3 split.
 Utah claims these six results in the all-time series records, while BYU does not.